 Activities include continued construction of the Spanish Fork Canyon - Santaquin Pipeline.
 Once the entire Utah Lake System is complete, it will provide a water supply for over 240,000 people in Salt Lake and Utah counties.
 Water will be delivered to streams for recreation, fisheries, habitat, wetlands, and endangered species and will also be used for hydroelectric power generation.
-A block notice making 22,000 acre-feet of water available for delivery to Salt Lake County will be issued.
-This block notice will initiate payment of a portion of the CUWCD repayment obligation. \$3,747,000
+Block notices making water available for delivery to south Utah County will be issued.
+These block notices will initiate payment of a portion of the CUWCD repayment obligation. \$3,556,000